frederic-perez/AmE-dictionary/data/dictionary.md

 __homestead<sup>2</sup>__ _v_
 __homestretch__ _n_ :two::hammer:
 __homie__ _Homies for life._
+__homogenized milk__ _n_ Milk with the fat particles broken up and dispersed uniformly so the cream will not rise.
 __homologate__ _v_ To approve, especially to confirm officially.
 __homophobic__
 __homophones__ _n_ :two::hammer: